CoE4BD/HadoopHowTo/stringMultipleValues/stringMultipleValues.md

 Bradley S. Rubin, PhD 9/27/2013

-### This document shows how to use a string to pass multiple values between mapper and reducer, and from the reducer to output
+### This part shows how to use a string to pass multiple values between mapper and reducer, and from the reducer to output
 ---
 One of the first questions people have when learning the key/value pair model used in Hadoop is "How do I handle multiple values?"
 This is the first of a 4-part series that will illustrate four techniques: String, Custom Writable, Map, and AVRO.

 In the code for this part, we turn the values into strings and concatenate them together with comma separators to make a single string, and pass it in a Text object from mapper to reducer.
 In the reducer, we can parse these multiple values and turn them back into their original types.
 We again do string concatenation to pass a single Text object to HDFS, but this time we use tab separators.
 Since there is already a default tab separation convention between keys and values in the TextOutputFormat, using tabs in the values will make it easier for a subsequent Hive/Pig job to read both the keys and values and parse them, potentially also turning them into their original types.

-## The mapper
+## The Mapper

 	package edu.stthomas.gps.multiplevalues;